Does branding equate to excellence and a higher quality product?

 A common misconception amongst shoppers is that they need to buy a diamond of the best quality (D color VVS1/IF diamond) in order for it to be beautiful.
 That’s not true.
 A well cut K color SI2 diamond will look better than a poorly cut D color IF stone anytime.

-A great thing I love about Brian Gavin is that they offer a virtual loupe feature for their top-of-the-line diamonds.
-This means you can actually see the overall shape and feel of the diamond.
+A great thing I love about Brian Gavin is that they offer indepth data like videos and ASET/Idealscope images for their top-of-the-line diamonds.
+This means you can actually see the exactly how the diamond looks like and will perform.

-In order to determine a diamond’s optical performance, data like Idealscope/ASET images are actually required.
+In order to determine a round diamond’s optical performance, data like Idealscope/ASET images are required.
 These can also be found on their listing page for your perusal.
-Also, with the cutting angles, we can also do a quick calculation of the diamond’s performance with the HCA tool.
+Also, with the cutting proportions/angles, we can quickly simulate the diamond’s performance with the HCA tool.

 A calculation on the Holloway Cut Advisor shows a value of 1.5 – a very good score!

-The ASET and IdealScope images shown respectively indicates a diamond with optimum fire and brilliance.
+The ASET and IdealScope images shown below also indicate a diamond with optimum fire and brilliance.

 Crisp & perfect hearts patterning & a hearts and arrows viewing scope.